 - Take the child’s arm and gently press it against their teeth, and ask him to describe how it feels.
 He may not realize just how sharp and and powerful his teeth are.

-- When a bite occurs, swiftly remove the biter from the play area.
-Have a safe place, a cot or playpen set up near by.
+- When a bite occurs, swiftly remove the biter from the play area and place him in a near-by cot or playpen.
 The biter must stay there until the bitten child stops crying.
 Make sure there are no toys in the playpen.
 This is not fun time.
-It’s time to think about how he or she hurt a friend.
+It’s time to think about how he hurt a friend.

 - Make a biting blanket – a knotted piece of tee-shirt or a face-cloth that the child can bite on.

 - Make a collection of “chewies” – wooden blocks wrapped in fabric or a face-cloth and keep them in a basket where your child has access to them.